nchampollion/OGGM-future/main.md

-# Building together the future of glacier modelling - what will be glacier modelling in 5 years !
+# Building together the future of glacier modelling - what will be glacier modelling in 5 years or more !

-The aim of this work is to think, discuss, exchange together about global modelling of mountain glaciers applied to the OGGM model in a calloborative way, thinking to short- and long-term modeling evolution, and by taking time!
+The aim of this work is to think, discuss, exchange together about global modelling of mountain glaciers (that could be applied to the framework of OGGM) in a calloborative way, thinking to short- and long-term modeling evolution, and by taking time!
 The results should serve us to provide ideas to our projects, code developments, students work and maybe more largely to other researchers.
 It also aims to advertise about the synergies between glacier models, and also the limitations.

 ## **Introduction**

-**OGGM is an open source modelling framework for glaciers**
+**OGGM (Open Global Glacier Model) is an open source modelling framework for glaciers**

 The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module and a calving parametrization.
 It can simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world in a fully automated and extensible workflow.
 We rely exclusively on publicly available data for calibration and validation.
-OGGM is modular and supports novel modelling workflows: it loves to be remixed and reused! (see **https://oggm.org/** for more information about the model and code, and **https://gmd.copernicus.org/articles/12/909/2019/** for more information about the physic)
+OGGM is modular and supports novel modelling workflows: it loves to be remixed and reused! (see **https://oggm.org/** for more information about the model and code, and **https://gmd.copernicus.org/articles/12/909/2019/** for more information about the physic).

 ## **1. What is a glacier model (like OGGM) able to do today (which is not ongoing work) ?**